SCUR0/PowerShell-Scripts/README.md

   Changes have been made for 1809.

-### Remove-Win10Apps.ps1
-  Removes both installed apps and provisioned packages for commonly unwanted windows 10 apps.
-Blacklist can be customized.

 ## Active Directory

 These use a config hash that needs to be modified to match local enviroment.
 These were designed for my work center.